Isuzu Faster

-The Isuzu Faster is a pickup truck that was manufactured and marketed by Isuzu between 1972 and 2002 over three generations.
-It was sold under myriad nameplates, most commonly they were marketed under their respective model codes: Isuzu KB for the first and second generations, TF for the third.
+The Isuzu Faster is a compact pickup truck that was manufactured and marketed by Isuzu between 1972 and 2002 over three generations.
+It was sold under myriad nameplates.
+Most commonly, they were marketed under their respective model codes: Isuzu KB for the first and second generations, TF for the third.
 In Japan, the "Faster" name was eventually supplanted by Rodeo.
 It was also marketed under a number of other brands from the General Motors portfolio.
 The Faster was succeeded worldwide by Isuzu D-Max, except in Japan and North America.